How Much Does a Concrete Driveway Cost in 2025?

 What's the difference between cement and concrete?

-While many people use concrete and cement interchangeably, several differences between concrete and cement exist; they’re different materials altogether.
+Several differences exist between concrete and cement because they’re different materials, though many people use the terms interchangeably.
 Cement is made from limestone and clay, whereas concrete derives from rocks, sand, and water.
 Cement is a binding agent, and concrete is an actual building material.

 Is it cheaper to concrete or pave?